haiwenzhu/Design-Pattern/README.md

 ###Factory Method
 Define an interface for creating an object, but let subclass to decide whichclass to instantiate.Factory Method let a class defer instantiation to subclass.

+###Prototype
+Specify the kinds of object to create using a prototypical instance, and create new object by copying this prototype.